What’s sampson up to?

 Artist Statement

 I work and play in the realm of liberatory movement.
-My writing and performance is based in my own personal experience and identity, and while not representative of the whole of the trans experience, is a piece of the larger consciousness raising movement that has spanned hundreds of years through trans cultural icons, trans innovators and advocates, and the average every-day, working-class trans person.
+My writing and performance is based in my own personal experience and identity, and while not representative of the whole of the trans experience, is a piece of the larger consciousness raising movement that has spanned hundreds of years through trans cultural icons, trans innovators and advocates, and the every-day, working-class trans person.
 I create for my community, and for everyone else.
 For those who love me and hate me, because I believe in their liberation too.

 Theatre is a spiritual space for me and it is where I find myself the most comfortable and energized.
 Just as ancient humans once used the stage to tell the stories of and honor the gods, we humans today play as a way to see the divine in one another.
 My humanity is on full display when I’m on stage.
 I use song, dance, poetry and speech to engage, confront, and challenge audiences.
 I like to hold a mirror to society and ask them questions that may scare them but lead to their freedom.